Best Buttermilk Biscuits

 - Preheat oven to 450F, with rack on middle position.
 Line a large baking sheet with parchment paper or silicone baking mat.

 - Combine flour, baking soda, baking powder, and salt in a bowl (or bowl of a food processor.)
 Using a pastry cutter or a food processor, cut the butter into chunks and cut into the flour mixture until it resembles course meal.
+Ideally, there will be little bits of butter that are still intact.
 If using a food processor, just pulse a few times until this consistency is achieved.
-Gently add the buttermilk and fold with a rubber spatula just until combined wet/dry ingredients are combined – don’t overmix.
-If it’s too dry, add a bit more buttermilk.
+Gently add the buttermilk and fold with a rubber spatula just until combined wet/dry ingredients are combined – don't over-mix.
+If it's too dry, add a bit more buttermilk.
 Dough should be relatively wet.

 - Turn the dough out onto a floured board.
-Gently, use your hands to pat dough out until it’s about 1/2″ thick (do not use a rolling pin; it will help to have a little bowl of oil and coat your palms with oil) Use your hands to fold the dough 5 times into a ball and then gently press the dough to 1″ thick.
+Gently, use your hands to pat dough out until it's about 1/2" thick – do not use a rolling pin; it will help to have a little bowl of oil and coat your palms with oil.

-- Use a round cutter to cut dough into rounds.
-(Leftover scraps can be made into a few more, but they will not be as tender, due to extra handling.)
+- Use a round biscuit cutter to cut dough into rounds.
+(I used 2.75" cutter.
 Place the biscuits on a cookie sheet.
 For soft edges, place them touching each other.
 For crusty edges, place them 1 inch apart.

 - Bake for about 10-12 minutes or until biscuits are light golden brown on top and bottom.
 Do not overbake.
 Serve warm; top with sugar if desired.